Tales From the Float Tank: Cannabis, Mushrooms, Sacred Tobacco & Wim Hof Breathing / Holotropic Breathwork

 Now although I haven't morphed into an animal, or solidified into a tree in a sensory deprivation tank, I have had some very interesting experiences and insights utilising cannabis, microdosing psilocybin magic mushrooms, smoking sacred shamanic tobacco called mapacho, practising various forms of holotropic breathing, and without any psychoactive chemicals or active consciousness alteration at all.

+Some of these reasons include deep rest, relaxation, rejuvenation, meditation, creativity, and consciousness exploration.
 I’ve experienced many benefits myself, but it’s great to back up these claims with a little data.
+Research shows that:

 - Floating is a useful stress management tool, having "positive effects on physiology (eg. lower levels of cortisol, lower blood pressure), well-being, and performance” 1

 - It “enhances performance in a variety of athletic and musical tasks that require high levels of concentration and visual-motor coordination” 2

 - “Volunteers’ visual cortexes become more active after less than an hour of visual deprivation” 3 (which explains some of the swirling colours I’ve seen)

 - And “those suffering from intractable chronic pain particularly benefited from weekly REST (restricted environmental stimulation therapy) sessions: their level of perceived pain dropped, their sleep improved and they reported feeling happier and less anxious.”
 4

 For some reason though, there are people who find the thought of stepping into a tank to be quite disconcerting and anxiety inducing.
 Alone with my thoughts for an hour or more, with no distractions and nothing to do but be with my mind?!
 Sounds terrifying!